nikolaliamg/basiq-task/README.md

 ### Description

--Chained requests created
--Axios use for making request
--Simple algorithm for processing transaction data
+Chained requests created.
+Axios use for making request.
+Simple algorithm for processing transaction data